mitermayer/CustomForms/README.md

 ## Change log

+ - 1.0.3 - Including to jQuery plugin repositiory.
  - 1.0.2 - BUGFIX - Updated all modules to properly make use of the 'active' option and updated documentation page.
  - 1.0.1 - BUGFIX - Updated placeholder module to check if there is a property placeholder while running on 'force' mode.
  - 1.0.0 - release